Floofies/cdaTemplate/README.md

 Templates are stored in an internal cache for fast re-use.
 If you make a change to a template and would like to overwrite the cached version, you can use the `overwriteCache` option.

 ## :bulb: Methods
 You are provided with two interfaces for loading templates: `loadTemplate` and `loadTemplateXhr`.
+They can be accessed via the `cdaTemplate` namespace.
 ___
 ###`loadTemplate`
 ######Function